ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 Of all the available fault-tolerance models, this one is the most expensive to run.
 This is mainly because you need some seriously powerful number-crunching hardware to perform blockchain mining.
-This in turn gives you very large electricity bill and increases your impact or the environment...
+This in turn creates a very large electricity bill and increases your impact on the environment...

 The term consensus is in quotes here because in strategies such as Paxos and RAFT, there is a very definite point in the algorithm where you know that consensus has been reached, and then there is no going back.
 With Blockchain "consensus", the algorithm never reaches a specific milestone; instead, you only have a probabilistic guarantee that consensus is likely.